六九色堂

 Mandatory Non-Instructional Fees (MNIF)

 Mandatory Non-Instructional Fees are fees that students pay for specific goods or services that enhance the student experience.
 They are not related to instruction in a specific program and are not optional.
 The three MNIFs paid by all students at the university are Campus Recreation, Athletics and Student Services.
 There is also an MNIF paid by Faculty of Law students.
-The MNIF documents for FY23-24 will be posted on September 30, 2024.
+The MNIF documents for FY23-24 are now available below.

 Annual Report & Financial Statements